- Degree Works

 - Contact Us

-Check your Registration Status on GoldLink to see when you can start registering for Winter and Spring 2020.
+Check your Registration Status on GoldLink to see when you can start registering for Summer and Fall 2020.

 NOTE: The order of registration is based on earned credit hours (excludes Developmental Studies hours).
 This does not include the hours in which you are currently enrolled. ***In progress hours on Degree Works do not count towards earned hours for registration.